-If the program serves a child who is referred to, or found eligible for services under, IDEA, then a program must comply with the applicable confidentiality provisions in Part C of IDEA to protect the PII in records of those children.
+- 1. If the program serves a child who is referred to, or found eligible for services under IDEA, then a program must comply with the applicable confidentiality provisions in Part C of IDEA to protect the PII in records of those children. - a.
+All 1st Step Staff members are trained in confidentiality practices and are allowed to request and receive PII for participants if consent if given by the parent/guardian.